 It can be disconcerting, then, to hand your bags over to a porter at a crowded drop off zone or check-in area long before you are on the ship, knowing that you may not see your luggage again for several hours and it could be changing hands several times.

-You may also be nervous that your bags could be sitting in a hallway next to your stateroom door while you’re enjoying lunch or out exploring the ship.
+You may also be nervous that your bags could be sitting in a public hallway next to your stateroom door while you’re enjoying lunch or out exploring the ship.
 How can you protect your luggage and ensure your valuables are always safe?